 - Applicants should complete the (see application link at bottom on page) grant application cover sheet and submit it with the grant proposal before the deadline.

-- Submit seven (7) copies of the Grant Application Cover Sheet, Full Proposal and Attachments to be received no later than February 15.
+- Submit one (1) electronic copy of the Grant Application Cover Sheet, Full Proposal and Attachments to be received no later than February 15.

 - Enclose a cover letter introducing your organization and your proposal.